ztmarron/git-lab-assignment/README.md

 * on the `task-4` branch, somebody introduced a bug in the commit with the message "In the real world, bugs wouldn't be this hard to find."
 * Use the `git revert` command to reverse the effects of that commit.

+# Task 5:

+* merge the `task-5-feature` branch into the `task-5` branch
+    * things to remember:
+        * make sure you are on the branch that you are merging into (use `git checkout` to get onto it, `git status` to check which branch you are on).
+        * the argument to `git merge` is the branch that you will be merging from.
+* There will be some conflicts in this merge.
+This is to help you get comfortable with merge conflicts.
+Feel free to make it up as you go along, EXCEPT for the `random_conflict` file.
+* The `random_conflict` file should come out of the merge with all its steps in order.

 # Submitting the assignment